TrackPulse-Vic/.github/profile/README.md

-# TrackPulse VIC
+# TrackPulse
-Welcome to TrackPulse VIC's Github page.
+Welcome to TrackPulse's Github page.
 Here we have the repo for our Discord bot, as well as our other services.